 - Pickford Community Library, 230 E. Main Street, Pickford, MI 49774.
 February 20, 10 am-12 pm.

-Each year, the Michigan Humanities Council (MHC) awards nearly $1 million to nonprofits throughout Michigan to support a wide variety of humanitiesbased content.
+Each year, the Michigan Humanities (MH) awards nearly $1 million to nonprofits throughout Michigan to support a wide variety of humanitiesbased content.
 These grants provide funds needed for programming including literary festivals, author tours, lectures, digital projects,

 community conversations, film projects, exhibitions, and more.

-Michigan Humanities Council Grants Officers will discuss all MHC’s grant opportunities including:
+Michigan Humanities Grants Officers will discuss all MH’s grant opportunities including: